Ayurvedic Massage: Ancient India’s Best-Kept Secret

 “Music gives soul to the universe, wings to the mind, flight to the imagination, charm to sadness, gaiety and life to everything” – Plato

-During an Ayurvedic massage, music is a very uplifting and meditative.
+During an Ayurvedic massage, music is a very uplifting and meditative addition to the experience.
 Transcending the intellect, music touches our deepest spiritual essence which is why the Sanskrit term for note (swara) means expression of the soul.
 Transporting us to a realm of etheric vibrations, music activates the right side of the brain which nurtures creativity, intuition, receptivity, softness, stillness, silence, dreams, relaxation, imagination and regeneration.
 Sound is simply a vibration eliciting change in the forms it flows through, our atoms literally ‘dancing’ to the beat of the music.

 For thousands of years Ayurvedic music therapists have utilised the Ragas (72 major melodies) in order to dispel imbalances.
 These melodies were developed through the recognition of cosmic vibrations emitting from natural forces.
-Reflecting a particular mood and physical reality, the listener’s biorhythms start to resonate with the musical vibration, creating a harmony that removes obstacles to health.
-Some Ragas commonly used include Raga Bhairavi for arthritis, Raga Hindol for backache, Raga Pooriya for hypertension, Raga Bhageswari for insomnia and Raga Jaijaivanti for general pain.
+Reflecting a particular mood and physical reality, the listener’s biorhythms start to resonate with the musical vibration, creating a harmony.
+Some Ragas commonly used include Raga Bhairavi, Raga Hindol, Raga Pooriya, Raga Bhageswari and Raga Jaijaivanti.

 Smell The Roses

-Aromatherapy coaxes our 10 million sense-detecting cells into an effortless state of harmony.
+Aromatherapy helps coax our 10 million sense-detecting cells into an effortless state of relaxation.
 Smell is the only sense with a direct link to the limbic or emotional centre of the brain.
-During an Ayurvedic massage, therefore, this gives aromas the power to evoke vivid impressions, conjure up memories, boost our immune system, trigger emotions and drive the stress response.
-Smells are also used to literally ‘clear the air’ of negative influences or energies.
+During an Ayurvedic massage, therefore, this gives aromas the power to evoke vivid impressions, conjure up memories and trigger emotions.

-Upon waking, the ladies of India’s palaces bathed in a pool filled with the petals of 1,000 roses, their bodies and hair were then cleansed and beautified with herbal oils of jasmine, sandalwood and henna.
+Upon waking, the ladies of India’s palaces would bathe in a pool filled with the petals of 1,000 roses.
+Their bodies and hair were then cleansed and beautified with jasmine, sandalwood and henna herbal oils.
 The blend of essential oils created an air of sensual delight that would intoxicate anyone entering the palace grounds.

 Choosing The Right Aroma